flowx-ai/docs-flowx/docs/platform-setup-guides/flowx-engine-setup-guide/flowx-engine-setup-guide.md

 There are some components that are mandatory to start the engine:

 ### Database - Postgres / Oracle

+For Microservices architecture, some Microservices holds their data individually using separate Databases.

 A basic Postgres configuration: